Giscle/API_demo/readme.md

 # API Tutorial
+Find demo code in our [Github Repo](https://github.com/Giscle/API_demo)

 # Prerequisite
 1. Basic knowledge of Python or any programming language and Network Programming.
 2. OpenCV or any Image manipulation library
 3. Basic knowledge of Javascript Object Notation (JSON)

 # Face Detection API
 For authentication, only API key is required in Face Detection API and is provided as a header instead of form data.
 And the image is sent as base64 encoding of the file.
-You can find the client side code of Face Detection API written in Python3
+You can find the client side code of Face Detection API written in Python3.
+Face Detection API offers an option to store the searched face which could be searched using face searching API using the **folderkey 'facedetection'. **You can instruct the API whether to store the image or not using the attribute **store **in the request headers along with attribute **token **which is the API key issued to you.

 ```
 import requests